-Currently effective: IFRS 7, IAS 32, IAS 39 Forthcoming: IFRS 9
+Currently effective: IFRS 7, IAS 32, IAS 39

 - The standards on financial instruments generally apply to all financial instruments.
-They also apply to a contract to buy or sell a non-financial item if the contract can be settled net in cash including if the non-financial item is readily convertible to cash unless the contract is held for delivery of the item in accordance with the entity's expected purchase, sale or usage requirements. - Financial instruments subject to scope exclusions include certain loan commitments and financial guarantee contracts as well as financial instruments in the scope of other specific IFRSs e.g. investments in subsidiaries and associates, insurance contracts and employee benefits.
+They also apply to a contract to buy or sell a non-financial item if the contract can be settled net in cash including if the non-financial item is readily convertible into cash unless the contract is held for delivery of the item in accordance with the entity's expected purchase, sale or usage requirements ('own use exemption'). - Financial instruments that are excluded from the scope include certain loan commitments and financial guarantee contracts as well as financial instruments in the scope of other specific IFRSs - e.g. investments in subsidiaries and associates, insurance contracts and employee benefits.
 However, certain investments in subsidiaries, associates and joint ventures are in the scope of the financial instruments standards.

-- A 'financial instrument' is any contract that gives rise to both a financial asset of one entity and a financial liability or equity instrument of another entity. - Financial instruments include a broad range of financial assets and financial liabilities.
+- A financial instrument is any contract that gives rise to both a financial asset of one entity and a financial liability or equity instrument of another entity. - Financial instruments include a broad range of financial assets and financial liabilities.
 They include both primary financial instruments (e.g. cash, receivables, debt, shares in another entity) and derivative financial instruments (e.g. options, forwards, futures, interest rate swaps, currency swaps).

-7.2 Derivatives and embedded derivatives
+Derivatives and embedded derivatives